fbpx

 What causes tooth sensitivity?

-Tooth sensitivity is caused by a variety of factors that can affect the tooth’s inner structure, also known as dentin.
+Tooth sensitivity is caused by a variety of factors that can affect the tooth’s inner structure, also known as dentine.
 Some common causes of tooth sensitivity include:

 Gum disease can cause tooth sensitivity in several ways.
 Gingivitis, the earliest stage of gum disease, can cause the gums to become inflamed and sensitive.
 If left untreated, gingivitis can progress to periodontitis, which causes the gums to recede, exposing the tooth’s root and causing sensitivity.

-Dentin hypersensitivity is a common cause of tooth sensitivity.
-It occurs when the dentin becomes exposed, either through enamel erosion or gum recession.
+Dentine hypersensitivity is a common cause of tooth sensitivity.
+It occurs when the dentine becomes exposed, either through enamel erosion or gum recession.
 This can cause sharp, sudden pain or discomfort when the tooth is exposed to hot, cold, sweet, or acidic foods and drinks.

 Other causes of tooth sensitivity include teeth grinding, brushing too hard, using a hard-bristled toothbrush, consuming acidic foods and drinks, and certain dental procedures such as teeth whitening and dental restorations.

-It is important to note that some medical conditions and medications can also cause tooth sensitivity.
-If you are experiencing tooth sensitivity, it is important to talk to our dentist at Connolly Dental to rule out any underlying medical conditions.
+It is important to note that some medical conditions and medications can also contribute to tooth sensitivity.
+If you are experiencing severe tooth sensitivity, contact Connolly Dental for professional assessment to help identify any underlying conditions.
+Individual consultation is required to determine the most suitable approach for your circumstances.

 Can tooth sensitivity be prevented?

-Yes, tooth sensitivity can be prevented by practicing good dental hygiene.
+Tooth sensitivity may be prevented or reduced by practising good dental hygiene.
 This includes brushing your teeth twice a day with fluoride toothpaste, flossing daily, and using an antiseptic mouthwash.
-Additionally, avoiding foods and drinks that are high in sugar and acid can help prevent dental caries and enamel erosion, which can contribute to tooth sensitivity.
+Additionally, limiting foods and drinks that are high in sugar and acid may help prevent dental caries and enamel erosion, which can contribute to tooth sensitivity.

 Wearing a mouthguard while playing sports or grinding your teeth can also help prevent dental trauma and enamel erosion.
-Finally, regular visits to the dentist for cleanings and check-ups can help identify and address dental issues that may lead to tooth sensitivity.
+Regular visits to the dentist for cleanings and check-ups can help identify and address dental issues that may lead to tooth sensitivity.

 Conclusion

-In conclusion, tooth sensitivity is a common dental issue that can be caused by a variety of factors such as dental caries, enamel erosion, gum disease, and dentin hypersensitivity.
-Fortunately, there are several steps you can take to prevent tooth sensitivity from occurring, including maintaining good dental hygiene habits and avoiding acidic and sugary foods.
+In conclusion, tooth sensitivity is a common dental condition that can be caused by a variety of factors such as dental caries, enamel erosion, gum disease, and dentine hypersensitivity.
+There are several steps you may take to help prevent tooth sensitivity from occurring, including maintaining good dental hygiene habits and limiting acidic and sugary foods.

 Looking for Advice?